-Mr. Pfeiffer is Chairman of the Board and a director of Alexander & Baldwin, Inc., which owns 5.29% of the Corporation's outstanding common stock.
-Mr. Dods is a director of Alexander & Baldwin, Inc. and the Asset Management Division of First Hawaiian Bank holds 2,709,064 shares of Alexander & Baldwin, Inc.'s common stock in a fiduciary capacity.
-Mr. Dods does not serve on the executive compensation committee (or other board committee performing the equivalent function) of Alexander & Baldwin, Inc.
+Mr. Couch is Chairman of the Board and a director of A&B, which owns 5.44% of the Corporation's outstanding common stock.
+Mr. Dods is a director of A&B and the Asset Management Division of First Hawaiian Bank holds 2,634,994 shares of A&B's common stock in a fiduciary capacity.
+Mr. Dods does not serve on the executive compensation committee (or other board committee performing the equivalent function) of A&B.

-The Bank has (a) made loans to Alexander & Baldwin, Inc. and (b) made loans to, and issued a letter of credit on behalf of, Matson Navigation Company, Inc., a subsidiary of Alexander & Baldwin, Inc. These loans and the letter of credit were made in the ordinary course of business, were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other persons, and did not involve more than normal risks of collectibility or present other unfavorable features.
+The Bank has (a) made loans to, and issued letters of credit on behalf of, A&B and its wholly owned subsidiary, A&B-Hawaii, Inc., (b) made loans to, and issued a letter of credit on behalf of, Matson Navigation Company, Inc., a subsidiary of A&B, and (c) made loans to, and issued letters of credit on behalf of, California and Hawaiian Sugar Company, Inc., a subsidiary of A&B-Hawaii, Inc. These loans and the letters of credit were made in the ordinary course of business, were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other persons, and did not involve more than normal risks of collectibility or present other unfavorable features.